Chekote/docker-composer/README.md

 A [Docker](https://www.docker.com) image for the [Composer] (https://getcomposer.org/) Dependency Manager for PHP.

-To build the image:

-`docker build -t chekote/docker-composer .`

-When using the container with a project, you can easily run composer commands against the container by doing the following:
+To use the container with a project, do the following:

 * Copy the bin directory into your project.